What Does a Good Resume Look Like?

 In today’s competitive job market, hiring managers often sift through dozens of applications for a single position.
 To stand out, you’ll need a clear, concise, and visually appealing resume.

-But what exactly does a good resume look like?
-From formatting tips to content layout best practices, this guide will cover what a resume should look like to impress recruiters and win interviews.
+But what does a good resume look like?
+From formatting tips to content layout best practices, this guide will cover what a professional resume should look like to impress recruiters and win interviews.

 What Should a Resume Look Like?